Mitchell Miller (ice hockey): Playing career

 Starting in 2018, Miller played for the Cedar Rapids RoughRiders in the United States Hockey League (USHL).
 He played two games during the 2017–18 season, and stayed with the team for the entire 2018–19 season.
 During the season, he was called up to the United States men's national junior ice hockey team to play in the 2018 World Junior A Challenge.
 After the end of the 2018–19 USHL season, Miller was traded to the Tri-City Storm.
 Miller had committed to play for the Miami University men's ice hockey team and was expected to join the Red Hawks for the 2019–20 season.
 However, he de-committed, and opted to spend the 2019–20 season playing for Tri-City, where he finished the season with 33 points.
 He also earned an all-USHL first team selection, an honor bestowed on the best players in the league as determined by the votes of the league's general managers.
 He was once again called up to the United States junior team for the 2019 World Junior A Challenge where he had two goals and four assists in six games.
 In May 2020, Miller committed to play for the University of North Dakota men's ice hockey team.

 At the 2020 NHL entry draft, the Arizona Coyotes used their first pick, in the 4th round (111th overall), to select Miller.
 On October 29, 2020, the Coyotes renounced the draft rights to Miller, after it emerged that he had repeatedly subjected a disabled black classmate to extreme bullying throughout multiple years of grade school.
 The next day, he was dropped from the University of North Dakota hockey team.

 On November 4, 2022, Miller signed a three-year, entry-level contract with the Boston Bruins.
 The next day, NHL commissioner Gary Bettman stated that Miller was not eligible to play in the NHL, adding, "I can't tell you that he'll ever be eligible to come into the NHL."

 On November 6, 2022, the Bruins parted ways with Miller following considerable pressure from fans and current Bruins players.
 The club stated it had severed ties with Miller, although he was still technically under contract with the Bruins at the time.
 As of December 23, 2022, he had earned over $116,000 from that contract.

 In February 2023, the Bruins reached an agreement with Miller that permanently ended his association with the club.
 Miller received an undisclosed sum of money and was granted free agency, under a condition of confidentiality.
 The existence of the deal was not reported to the public until July 2023 in a New York Post article, which also stated that Mitchell was expected to try to play for a team in Europe.

-On August 2, 2023, Miller signed with MHk 32 Liptovský Mikuláš of the Slovak Extraliga.
-He played 19 games in Slovakia before signing with Ak Bars Kazan of the KHL, where he is under contract through the 2026-2027 season.
+On August 2, 2023, Miller signed with HK 32 Liptovský Mikuláš of the Slovak Extraliga.
+He played 19 games in Slovakia before signing with Ak Bars Kazan of the Kontinental Hockey League, where he is under contract through the 2026–27 season.